PicoCreator/Not-DnD-5thSRD/README.md

 - Step 3) Make it builder-ble into a website / PDF format like : https://github.com/vitusventure/5thSRD

 - Step 4) Get the blessings of a lawyer?
 That we are good to go?
+    - Hell, does this technically count as parody?

 Once all these are resolve, maybe we would want to call it `OpenSRD` ?